transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 [![Tutorial 11 - SQL Murder Mystery](https://rogueteacher.me/images/transformgovsg/tutorial-011-SQL-murder-mystery.png)](https://www.youtube.com/watch?v=rgjF0_Jr7Os)

 # Getting Awesome: Data & Metadata Management
 After you've learnt how the Sense chat interface works, it's time to figure out how to get Sense connected to some data.
-In this section, we explain how the administrative users within your agency can use Sense to connect to databases and enable file uploads, via a backend data and metadata management panel.
-Note: only **superusers** will have access to this module.
+In this section, we explain how the administrative users within your agency can use Sense to connect to databases and enable file uploads, via a backend data and metadata management panel. **Note**: only [**Super Users**](#Super User)  will have access to this module.

 (_We have adopted [Metabase](https://www.metabase.com/learn/), an open source data management and business intelligence solution.
 If you're interested in harnessing the full potential of this module, click on the link for more in-depth tutorials by the wonderful Metabase team._)